 Award honors women who have made significant contributions to numismatics

-Diane Piret will be recognized as the 2014 recipient of the American Numismatic Association’s Elvira Clain-Stefanelli Memorial Award for Achievement in Numismatics on Aug.
-8, during the Awards Banquet at the Chicago World’s Fair of MoneySM in Rosemont, Illinois.
+Michele Orzano will be recognized as the 2015 recipient of the American Numismatic Association's Elvira Clain-Stefanelli Memorial Award for Achievement in Numismatics on Aug.
+14, during the Awards Banquet at the Chicago World's Fair of MoneySM in Rosemont, Ill.

-Read more about Diane Piret and her lengthy numismatic career in the September issue of The Numismatist.
+Read more about Michele Orzano and her contributions to the numismatic community in the September issue of The Numismatist.

 The American Numismatic Association is a congressionally chartered nonprofit educational organization dedicated to encouraging people to study and collect money and related items.
 The ANA helps its 25,500 members and the public discover and explore the world of money through its vast array of education and outreach programs, as well as its museum, library, publications, conventions and seminars.
 For more information, call 719-632-2646 or go to www.money.org.